ordina-jworks/ordina-jworks.github.io/_posts/2017-04-24-Blockchain-Introduction.md

 #### Transparency
 All members of the ecosystem can access the information.
+An example of improved transparency is in the supply chain.
+Documenting a product’s journey across the supply chain reveals its true origin and touchpoints, which increases trust and helps eliminate the bias found in today’s opaque supply chains.
+Manufacturers can also reduce recalls by sharing logs with OEMs and regulators.

+Another potential use involves the recording of patents and intellectual property.
+Due to the blockchain’s 100% transparency and its unforgeable nature, the information cannot be altered.
+It is also easily trackable, thus being the perfect solution for recording ownership of patents and properties.
 Please note that this doesn't mean you cannot define access rules to say which members can query certain information.

 #### Operation harmonization
 Smart contracts as business logic, executed by all nodes.